tobyndax/GPUImageProcessing/README.md

 The project should configure itself, select the startup app and build.

 SDL dll's are included in the repo for Windows.

+Requires that OpenCL Dev SDK is installed.
+See your manufacturer of CPU/GPU for downloads.
+After installation a reboot is likely required if using the cmake to configure the project.